Revok-scanner/revok/docs/INSTALLATION_GUIDE.md

 The source code can be got from  [Revok git repo](https://github.com/Revok-scanner/revok).
 Clone it for each node in distributed environment.
 * Global configuration file
 File [conf/revok.conf](https://github.com/Revok-scanner/revok/blob/master/conf/revok.conf) defines the settings for starting Revok service.
 Please make sure changes of this file are synchronized on all nodes in the distributed environment.
-* DNS settings (Optional)
+* DNS settings [Optional]
 Add mapping of hostnames and IP addresses to the /etc/hosts file in distributed environment when hostnames are used to communicate.

 ### 1.2.2 Database server
 PostgreSQL is the storage for Revok history data.
 Other database options may be added in the future.

 Step 1: install and initialize PostgreSQL
-Download and install the right version of PostgreSQL for your OS (refer to <http://www.postgresql.org/download/>).
+Download and install the suitable version of PostgreSQL for your OS (refer to <http://www.postgresql.org/download/>).
 Edit configuration file to set the listening IP address and port.
 ```
 $ yum install -y postgresql-server postgresql
 $ postgresql-setup initdb